NgHoangDat/mousse/README.md

 # Mousse

 > Collections of my most used functions, classes and patterns.
 I was craving for a delicious mousse as I was comming up with the name.
-I

 ## Installation